Anomalous localization enhancement in one-dimensional non-Hermitian disordered lattices: Numerical results

-In order to provide a quantitative explanation of the effect of anomalous localization enhancement which appears in 1D random non-Hermitian lattices, in Fig.~5, we show the real part of the energy eigenvalue versus eigenstate label arranged in order of increasing value of ${\rm Re}(E)$, for the same parameters as in Fig.~4.
+In order to provide a quantitative explanation of the effect of anomalous localization enhancement which appears in 1D random non-Hermitian lattices, in figure~5, we show the real part of the energy eigenvalue versus eigenstate label arranged in order of increasing value of ${\rm Re}(E)$, for the identical parameters as in figure~4.
 From the numerical results, we find that the anomalous localization behavior at the band center is closely associated with the appearance of a large number of eigenstates with pure imaginary eigenvalues.
 If we consider only the real part of the eigenvalue to distinguish different eigenvalues, this is equivalent to having a large number of {\it degenerate} states with ${\rm Re}(E)=0$.
 From numerical calculations and approximate analytical treatments given below, we have verified that these states are strongly localized.
 Therefore, any superposition of these states results in strongly localized states.
-We have found that the number of such degenerate states increases with increasing the disorder strength $W$.
-As a consequence of this, in the limit of strong disorder, the distribution function of ${\rm Re}(E)$ will exhibit a huge $\delta$ peak at ${\rm Re}(E)=0$.
-Within the second-order approximation in $V$ $(V/W\ll 1)$ in the perturbation theory proposed in Ref.~31, the eigenstates with pure imaginary eigenvalues have the eigenstate wave function and the energy eigenvalue given by
+We have found that the number of such degenerate states increases with increasing $W$.
+As a consequence of this, in the strong disorder limit, the distribution function of ${\rm Re}(E)$ will exhibit a huge $\delta$ peak at ${\rm Re}(E)=0$.